tuckerhemphill/context-handoff/README.md

 **Context windows degrade quality as they fill.** Research across 18 frontier models including GPT-4.1, Claude Opus 4, and Gemini 2.5 found that every single one gets worse as input length increases.
 A well-documented cause is the "lost-in-the-middle" effect: models attend well to the beginning and end of a conversation but poorly to the middle, causing 30%+ accuracy drops on information buried in between.

 **Auto-compaction strips the reasoning, not just the history.** When a context window fills up and gets summarized, what survives is *what happened* — not *why*.
 Rationale collapses into conclusions.
 The decisions you made, the approaches you rejected, the tradeoffs you navigated — gone.
 Multiple compactions compound this, and tools like Codex CLI explicitly warn users that quality degrades with each one.
+Additionally, if you heavily rely on the coding agent's decisions, it loses out entirely on the rationale of what _it_ changed, and how the file structure was affected.

 **Models fill the gaps with confident-sounding guesses.** As real context thins out, hallucination rates climb.
 The model doesn't flag uncertainty — it interpolates.
 And it does it fluently.

-**And even without compaction, every new session starts from zero.** The model doesn't know what you built last time, why you made the decisions you made, what you tried and rejected, or where you left off.
+**And even without compaction, every new session starts from zero.** The model doesn't know what you built last time, why you made the decisions you made, what you tried and rejected, where you left off, and file strucutre.

 `context-handoff` fixes all of it — generating a structured `.md` file that captures not just *what* changed, but *why*, *what was rejected*, and *exactly where to start next.*